Introduction to Beta-Blockers

 - Beta blockers should be titrated off slowly if there is a need to discontinue the therapy – to avoid withdrawal

 Beta-blockers are a very commonly prescribed class of medications indicated for a variety of treatment.
 They are used primarily for cardiovascular diseases as well as arrhythmias including atrial fibrillation.
 Generally, these medications are safe and well tolerated but may require careful consideration prior to giving medications for specific populations.
-Patients with a history of reactive airway disease, diabetes, or serious bradycardia conditions should only be given beta blockers with extreme caution.
+Clients with a history of reactive airway disease, diabetes, or serious bradycardia conditions should only be given beta blockers with extreme caution.

 Reviewing the NCLEX® Pharmacology Review of Beta-blockers should provide a strong overview of the various considerations that should be in place prior to using these in practice.
 A firm understanding of how this work as well the potential side effects should aid in studying for the NCLEX® exam as well as preparation for daily practice.